cuteday/KiRaRay/benchmarks/README.md

 sample per pixel per frame; other pass configurations may behave differently.

-`render_ms` measures elapsed wall time around the measured native frame loop and waits for its CUDA/Vulkan work to complete.
+`render_ms` measures elapsed wall time around the measured native frame loop and waits for its CUDA and graphics work to complete.
 It includes frame submission and synchronization, making it an end-to-end rendering throughput measurement.
 It is not the sum of individual kernel durations.
 Setup, warm-up, readback, and finalization have separate timing fields.
 Capture callbacks are excluded from `render_ms`; `total_ms` includes them.
 The old interactive